-In recent years, interest in the different types or forms of THC has grown, particularly because of their numerous health benefits, along with their euphoric effects.
+In recent years, interest in the different types or forms of THC has grown, particularly because of its numerous health benefits, along with its euphoric effects.

 We are all quite aware of the legal issues concerning “THC”.
 But did you know that these legal issues have only to do with Delta-9 THC?

 Well, then how many other types of THC are there?